EthanLowenthal/GDS-Lens/README.md

 };
 ```

-## Subpath exports
+### Subpath exports

 The parsers are pure JavaScript with no DOM and no WebAssembly, so they import
 cleanly into Node, a worker, or an extension host.
+The package exposes the
+following entry points:

 | Import | Exports |
 |---|---|